Hailxjy/Converter-UI/README.md

 # Learning more about git commands and webpage hosting
-## Goal: Learn more about git, html, css, jss
+## Goal: Learn more about git, html, css, js
+s

 ## Todo
 - [x] Convert Ascii to Base64